khaledagn/V2rayAGN/README.md

 </p>

 #### Usage

-    Open V2rayAGN.
+   - Open V2rayAGN.
-    Configure your server settings or import from a pre-existing configuration.
+   - Configure your server settings or import from a pre-existing configuration.
-    Connect and enjoy secure and private browsing.
+   - Connect and enjoy secure and private browsing.

-#### Contributions

-We welcome contributions to make V2rayAGN even better.
-If you're interested in contributing, please:

-    Fork the repository.
-    Create a new branch (git checkout -b feature-branch).
-    Make your changes.
-    Commit your changes (git commit -am 'Add some feature').
-    Push to the branch (git push origin feature-branch).
-    Create a new Pull Request.

 # Feedback and Support

-For support, feature requests, or bug reporting, please open an issue in the GitHub repository.
+For support or bug reporting, please open an issue in the GitHub repository.

 # License